-- (i) Resolution No. 16-06-3888, adopted on August 18, 2016, by the Board of Trustees of AMP authorizing the Bonds (the "Authorizing Resolution"); - (ii) the Power Sales Contract, dated as of March 1, 2009, between AMP and 79 of its members, located in Kentucky, Ohio, Michigan, Virginia and West Virginia (such members, the "Participants," and such contract, the "Power Sales Contract"); - (iii) the Master Trust Indenture, dated as of November 1, 2009, between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); - (iv) the Ninth Supplemental Indenture to the Master Indenture, dated as of September 1, 2016, between AMP and U.S. Bank National Association, as trustee (the "Supplemental Indenture"); - (v) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); and - (vi) the opinion of Peck, Shaffer & Williams, a division of Dinsmore and Shohl LLP, Columbus, Ohio, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Peck Shaffer Opinion").
+- (i) Resolution No. 19-12-4170, adopted on December 6, 2019, by the Board of Trustees of AMP authorizing the Bonds (the "Authorizing Resolution"); - (ii) the Power Sales Contract, dated as of November 1, 2007, between AMP and 79 of its members, located in Kentucky, Ohio, Michigan, Virginia and West Virginia (such members, the "Participants," and such contract, the "Power Sales Contract"); - (iii) the Master Trust Indenture, dated as of November 1, 2009, between AMP and U.S. Bank National Association, as trustee (the "Master Indenture"); - (iv) the Eleventh Supplemental Indenture to the Master Indenture, dated as of January 1, 2020, between AMP and U.S. Bank National Association, as trustee (the "Supplemental Indenture"); - (v) the Tax Certificate delivered on the date hereof by AMP (the "Tax Certificate") in which it has made certain representations and covenants concerning prior, current, and future compliance with the Internal Revenue Code of 1986, as amended (the "Code"); - (vi) the form of Certificate of the Participants addressing certain representations and covenants of the Participants concerning prior, current and future compliance with the Code (the "Participant Certificates"); and - (vii)the opinion of Dinsmore & Shohl LLP, Columbus, Ohio, Bond Counsel, dated the date hereof, that the Bonds constitute valid and binding obligations of AMP (the "Dinsmore Opinion").